AliSyedHammad/LezzooTestApp/README.md

 - The Main screen lists all the stores
 - The 3 icons in the 'Actions' column perform the 'Add Category', 'Add Product', and 'View Store' actions respectively.
   - Press the 'Add Category' button, type a category and add an image in the dialogue box to add a new category to a store.
-  - Press the 'Add Product' button, choose a category to add a product to, enter the product price and a price, and upload an image to add a product to a category in a store.
+  - Press the 'Add Product' button, choose a category to add a product to, enter the product price and a price (will only accept a decimal value), and upload an image to add a product to a category in a store.
+All fields are mandatory.
   - Press the 'View Store' button to view all the categories and the respective products in them.
 Click on the close at the bottom right of the screen to navigate back to the home screen.

 ## Room for Improvement